cbreider/brats2015_mri_2_tv_smoothed/README.md

 # brats_mha_to_tvflow
-Converts 3d mha files to nrrd and png and runs tvflow on them
+Converts the 3D MHA BRATS2015 daaset to 2D nrrd and png slices and runs toal variation smoothing on them

 Lab Visualisation & Medical Image Analysis SS2019